ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

-# Artificial Augmented Intelligence and Artificial Specialized Intelligence: A New Paradigm for AI Systems
+# Artificial Augmented Intelligence and Artificial eXpert Intelligence: A New Paradigm for AI Systems

 **How TOSID-KMAC Semantic Infrastructure Enables Next-Generation AI Architectures**